Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/02-audit-tests.rst

 The auditor will perform audit tests based on the relevant option detailed below.

 The account used for this testing must have concurrent/simultaneous-user limit set at one single user.
-A second user attempting to accessing the database would be denied.
+A second user attempting to access the database would be denied.

 **Option 1**: The content provider denies the user access when the concurrent/simultaneous-user limit is exceeded upon login.